CronCats/croncat/README.md

-  croncat withdraw <accountId>                     Withdraw all rewards earned for this account croncat status <accountId>                       Check agent status and balance for this account croncat tasks                                    Check how many tasks are available croncat run                                      Run tasks that are available, if agent is registered and has balance
+  croncat withdraw <accountId>                     Withdraw all rewards earned for this account croncat status <accountId>                       Check agent status and balance for this account croncat tasks                                    Check how many tasks are available croncat start                                    Run tasks that are available, if agent is registered and has balance
 ```

 ## Docker Installation & Setup